 Counseling for Trauma

-Unfortunately, while trauma is very serious, most people do not realize when they have experienced a traumatic event.
-Either due to a lack of support or repeated conditioning, people rarely are able to identify when they have been traumatized.
-The brain however does.
+Unfortunately, while trauma is very damaging, most people do not realize when they have experienced a traumatic event.
+Either due to a lack of support or the belief that “this is just normal”, people struggle to understand when they have gone through a traumatic situation.
+The brain however does understand.

 When trauma is left untreated people often develop symptoms such as anxiety, depression, low self esteem, social fears, poor boundaries in relationships, and an overall loss of pleasure in life.

-There is a moment in the session when my clients process and recover from their trauma…it’s one of my greatest joys to be a part of such a recovery.
+There is a moment in the session when clients process and recover from their traumatic experiences…it is our greatest joy to be a part of such a recovery.